LuquiCarrasco/LuquiCarrasco/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡  &nbsp;I like to explore new technologies and languages ​​to stay up to date..\
 🎓 &nbsp;I am currently studying programming technology at the University of Hurlingham.\
 🌱 &nbsp;I am on my way to learning more to be a full stack developer..\
 ✍️ &nbsp;In my free time I like to watch courses to train myself.\